kelloggm/cs-490-website/revised-project-plan.md

 #### Assignment of tasks (10 points):
 Receive full marks if:
-* Each element on the work breakdown is assigned to one team member
+* Each element of the work breakdown is assigned to specific team members, and no "small" or "medium" task is assigned to more than one team member.
+You have a bit of flexibility about how you want to assign tasks (e.g., it's permitted for you to have "primary" and "secondary" team members for each tasks, just one team member per task, etc.) as long as it is clear to the course staff which team member has the primary responsibility for each task.
 * The distribution of tasks of each size are roughly similar between the whole team (no single person is assigned significantly more or fewer tasks of one size)
+* Each team member has at least one task assigned to them during each sprint

 #### Sizing of tasks (30 points):
 Receive full marks if each element on the work breakdown:
-* Has a size estimate (small, medium, or large) that is provided by the team member assigned the task.
+* Has a reasonable size estimate (small, medium, or large) that is provided by the team member assigned the task.
-* Has a responsible justification for that estimation
+* Has a reasonable justification for that estimation
 * Every "large" task:
   * Is accompanied by a reasonable explanation of why the team is unable to provide a responsible estimate
   * Is accompanied by at least one small or medium task, scheduled well-before the "large" task is due to be completed.
 We would expect that most of these research tasks are scheduled to sprint 0, or perhaps sprint 1.